thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Deliverables.md

   - Multiple images in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/), as
     output from [Figma](https://www.figma.com/).

+  - Pre-requisite: A single, primary design must be selected for this to be followed through with.

+  - Additional information: These flows should determine whether an alteration to the single, primary design is required and what specific alteration is required.

 - [ ] Create frame-by-frame flows of students performing current and new features using the primary design.

   - Multiple images in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/), as
     output from [Figma](https://www.figma.com/).

+  - Pre-requisite: A single, primary design must be selected for this to be followed through with.

+  - Additional information: These flows should determine whether an alteration to the single, primary design is required and what specific alteration is required.

 - [ ] Complete the tutor-view design on [Figma](https://www.figma.com/).

   - An image in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/), as output from [Figma](https://www.figma.com/).

+  - Pre-requisite: The creation of all the flows of the single, primary tutor-view design.

+  - Additional information: This deliverable item is completed once all changes, as informed by usability and smart default problems obtained from the construction of the flows, are fixed.

 - [ ] Complete the student-view design on [Figma](https://www.figma.com/).

   - An image in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/), as output from [Figma](https://www.figma.com/).

+  - Pre-requisite: The creation of all the flows of the single, primary student-view design.

+  - Additional information: This deliverable item is completed once all changes, as informed by usability and smart default problems obtained from the construction of the flows, are fixed.

 - [ ] Create frame-by-frame flows of students performing current and new features using the primary design.